giflw/JavaTunes-Audio-Player/javatunes-audio-player/README.md

 # JavaTunes-Audio-Player

+As written by Stig Christensen (stigc):
-This is the playback and tag parsing code extracted from my very old JavaTunes project (http://stigc.dk/projects/JavaTunes/).
+This is the playback and tag parsing code extracted from my (stigc) very old JavaTunes project (http://stigc.dk/projects/JavaTunes/).
 Some of the code is from before 2004 (Java 1.4).
 All playback is native Java code.
 No libs required.

 Decoders